ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 - "Be nice.
 In doubt, ask."
 ---

-Now that we have seen several different ways to scrape data from websites and are ready to start working on potentially larger projects, we may ask ourselves whether there are any legal implications of writing a piece of computer code that downloads information from the Internet.
+Now that we have seen several ways to scrape data from websites, we may ask ourselves whether there are any legal implications of writing a piece of computer code that downloads information from the Internet.

-In this section, we will be discussing some of the issues to be aware of when scraping websites, and we will establish a [code of conduct (below)](#web-scraping-code-of-conduct) to guide our web scraping projects.
+In this section, we will discuss some issues to be aware of when scraping websites, and will establish a [scraping code of conduct (below)](#web-scraping-code-of-conduct).

 > ## This section does not constitute legal advice
 >